 Essentially, the EU is a political and economic bloc with the primary purpose of maintaining an internal single market for its member-countries.
-The single market promotes free trade, as well as the free movement of people and capital.
+This single market promotes free trade, as well as the free movement of people and capital.
 In other words, the EU is a political and economic union

 To understand better the difference between the European Union and the Eurozone, it is important to note that the former supersedes the latter.
 The Eurozone is actually the product of 11 member-countries of the EU that convened in 1998 to develop and implement a single currency.
-Hence, the monetary zone would not be possible without the political and economic interrelations established from the EU.
+Hence, the monetary zone would not be possible without the political and economic interrelations established through the EU.

-Other countries or states are using the euro currency even though they are not part of the EU.
+Several non-EU members are also using the euro currency through signed formal agreements with the European Union.
 These are Andorra, Monaco, San Marino, and the Vatican City.
-They are able to do so through signed formal agreements with the EU.
-However, they are not considered part of the Eurozone and do not have a seat in the European Central Bank and the Eurogroup.
+Note that these countries or states are not considered part of the Eurozone and they do not have a seat in the European Central Bank and the Eurogroup.